ev3dev-python-tools/thonny-ev3dev/Developing.md

 # Developing thonny-ev3dev plugin

 ## Setup plugin project with multiple context projects (each a git project)

- To develop the thonny-ev3dev plugin we need to have several related projects also set up.
+ To develop a project we sometimes need to have several related projects also set up.

- For example, the thonny-ev3dev uses the ev3devcmd library to implement most of its functionality.
- But it of course also requires the Thonny package which implements the Thonny IDE for which this project is a plugin.
+   For example, the thonny-ev3dev plugin for thonny uses the ev3devcmd library to implement most of its functionality.
+But being a plugin for thonny, it of course also requires the Thonny package which implements the Thonny IDE for which this project is a plugin.
 In this case, the plugin depends on the IDE.

- Thus for a plugin to work, we need several projects installed that are used in the context of the plugin, therefor we call these 'context projects'.
+ The related projects can be a project your project depends on, or can be a project your project needs as a dependency.
+Both cases are in context of your project, so therefore we call them 'context projects'.

  When you are developing in a project, a change in the project can require also a change in a context project.
-Eg. you want to develop  the thonny-ev3dev plugin but it might require
- you to also to develop the ev3devcmd project it depends on.
+ Therefore it would be convenient as a developer that you can edit in both projects in your setup.

- To allow developing in the thonny-ev3dev plugin and some of its context projects we set up the thonny-ev3dev project as the main project/module in the Intellij IDEA IDE, and setup its dependendent projects as dependent modules.
+ To allow developing in the thonny-ev3dev plugin and its context projects we set up the thonny-ev3dev project as the main project and setup the context projects within the main project.
+Then we can work in the main and its context projects in parallel, each having its own .git folder to do commits to its own repository.
- The IDEA IDE conveniently lets you define the dependent modules as dependencies of the main module.
-For python projects this means that all the dependent modules are automatically placed on the python path of the main module.
- Meaning that the when the main module can uses code of one of the dependent modules.
- We can work in several projects in parallel and still let them cooperate in the main project.
+ All modern ide's recognise the .git folder of the main project and the context projects!
+ So we can easily commit changes done at each git repo from the IDE also.

  Instructions to setup: